ABOUT THE SUBMISSION PROCESS | QUESTIONS?

-Recognition of an individual Associate AIA member or an AIA Architect member registered 10 years or less, or an organization practicing for 10 years or less, who exemplifies the highest qualities of leadership and demonstrates an unparalleled commitment to AIA San Francisco, to the design and construction industry, to the community, or to other professional organizations.
+Recognition of an architect, architectural designer, or design firm practicing 10 years or fewerwho exemplifies the highest qualities of leadership and demonstrates an unparalleled commitment to AIA San Francisco, to the design and construction industry, to the community, or to other professional organizations.

 CITIZEN ARCHITECT AWARD